We love our product

 We run Wrike with care

-We care about our Wrikers and want to make sure everyone has all the equipment they need for an ideal working environment — like a comfortable desk chair, monitors, computer mouse, and keyboard.
+We care about our Wrikers and want to ensure everyone has all the equipment they need for an ideal working environment — like a comfortable desk chair, monitors, computer mouse, and keyboard.
 We have snack rooms, lounging areas, libraries with casual reads, and meal vouchers for cafeteria lunches.
-Due to the pandemic, we weren’t able to enjoy each other’s company in the office, but our employees were able to bring all the perks home.
-We also helped with everyone’s electricity and Internet bills, and continue to do so.
+Whether you work from the office or remotely, you get to bring all the perks home.
+During lockdown, we also helped with everyone’s electricity and Internet bills, and continue to do so.

 We run Wrike on support

-We’ve established a detailed onboarding process, so new hires don’t feel like they’re being thrown to the sharks and told to swim.
-There’s always someone to help you get settled from day one, and your mentor will guide you through the next few weeks and/or months.
-In some roles, a coach/trainer will also support your professional development.
-And don’t forget that you have online educational materials whenever you need them.
+We’ve established a detailed onboarding process so new hires don’t feel like they’re being thrown to the sharks and told to swim.
+There’s always someone to help you get settled from day one, and your mentor will guide you through the next few weeks or months.
+In some roles, a coach or trainer will also support your professional development.
+Don’t forget that you have online educational materials whenever you need them.